zyaaa-ux/ROSA-Tuning/README.md

 Proposes using Suffix Automaton for neurosymbolic infinite-range, lossless information propagation in LLMs as a memory/retrieval channel beyond attention.

+- This project mainly focuses on reproducing and exploring the application of the Bo's method.
+We express our gratitude to Bo for their open-source spirit and contributions to the AI field.

 > Bo is great, no need to say more.